What is the purpose of this guide? (back to top)

 The procedures for an Oral Examination require you to come to the Municipal Court at 375 S. High Street.
 To request an order for Oral Examination, complete the following three steps:

 The Duty Room is open from 9:00 am to Noon and 1:30 pm to 4:30 pm; at the Duty Room on the 10th floor, a judge will sign the order and you will receive a hearing date.
 “Oral Examinations” are held on Wednesday mornings at 10:30 a.m.
-The Duty Room Bailiff will tell you the date of your hearing.
+The Duty Room Bailiff will tell you the date and time of your hearing.
 The Judgment Debtor will receive notice of the hearing in the mail.

 What questions do I ask at the Oral Examination? (back to top)